 National Training Day

-At the request of the National Training Committee, the NCPTS will be running a fourth National Training Day in 2021.
+At the request of the National Training Committee, the NCPTS will be running a fifth National Training Day in 2022.
 The aim is to provide a broad base of training for laboratory staff in preparation for the transition to HPV primary screening.
 Funding will be made available to laboratories to cover travel expenses for laboratory staff who wish to attend.